 Adams, Carol J. “The Oedible Complex: Feminism and vegetarianism.”
 The Lesbian Reader, edited by Gina Covina Laurel Galana, Amazon Press, 1975.

-------------- The Sexual Politics of Meat: A Feminist-Vegetarian Critical Theory.
+---.
+The Sexual Politics of Meat: A Feminist-Vegetarian Critical Theory.
 Continuum Publishing, 1990.

-------------- Personal Communication, 2019.
+---.
+Personal Communication, 2019.

 Beardsworth, Alan, and Teresa Keil.
 Sociology on the Menu: An Invitation to the Study of Food and Society.
 Routledge, 1997.